Hengbot-Dynamics/heng-docs/docs/tutorial-basics/deploy_your_site.md

 ### 6.1 Mode switching and body posture reset

-There are five related modes for Sparky: Remote Control Mode, Teaching Demonstration Mode, Edit Mode, Brake Mode, and Freedom Mode.
+There are five related modes for Sirius: Remote Control Mode, Teaching Demonstration Mode, Edit Mode, Brake Mode, and Freedom Mode.
 Among them, Remote Control Mode, Teaching Demonstration Mode, Edit Mode, and Brake Mode have already been available in the APP, while the Freedom Mode has not been available yet because its behavior process has not been determined.

 :::danger[TAKE CARE]
 Notes:
-1. Brake mode and gait movement cause Sparky to enter the unloading force state.
-At this point, rapidly hold Sparky's waist to avoid damage caused by bumping or falling.
+1. Brake mode and gait movement cause Sirius to enter the unloading force state.
+At this point, rapidly hold Sirius's waist to avoid damage caused by bumping or falling.
-2. Each time after mode switch, you need to send a command to reset the posture of Sparky before using it.
+2. Each time after mode switch, you need to send a command to reset the posture of Sirius before using it.
-3. The user can use the function of restoring the posture of Sparky's body according to the requirements, so as to adjust Sparky to a stable standing state.
+3. The user can use the function of restoring the posture of Sirius's body according to the requirements, so as to adjust Sirius to a stable standing state.
 :::

 #### 6.1.1 模式切换指令表